Whether your lawn is the size of a postage stamp or you own several acres of land, this article will help you find the best lawn mower for you.

 They’re generally only 10 meters long, although some models do have longer ones.
 Still, they’re rarely long enough to mow the lawn without the need for an extension lead.

-This also causes problems when mowing around obstacles like garden features and furniture.
-It’s very easy to get tangled up.
+This often causes problems when mowing around obstacles like garden features and furniture.
+It’s very easy to get tangled up and cutting through the power cord can result in electrocution.

 Also, electricity and water don’t mix which means cutting wet grass is out of the question.